 - If it is not an emergency, but you are sick and require medical care, please contact your primary care doctor, an urgent care clinic, or your local federally qualified healthcare center.

-- The information provided here is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
+- The information provided here is not intended or implied to be a substitute for professional medical advice, diagnosis, or treatment.

-CDC guidance: https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/social-distancing.html
+- CDC Isolation guidance: https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/index.html

 Contact information for the Georgia Department of Public Health (DPH): 1-866-PUB-HLTH (782-4584)